karlmdavis/justdavis-karl/content/it/davis/misc/netclients.md

 ~~~~

 After restarting the system, users willbe able to login by selecting their account from the list (if they've logged in before) or by entering the network username manually.

+## Granting Users Administrative Privileges

+Users who need administrative privileges should be made members of the `sudo` group on the system.
+This will give those users permission to use the `sudo` command, and also the ability to perform administrative functions in any GUI applications that require them.

+Users can be added to the group, as follows (replace "`someuser`" with the username to be granted administrative privileges):

+    $ sudo usermod -a -G sudo someuser

 ## SSH Configuration